ibm-cloud-docs/vpc/bare_metal_server_faq.md

 * The `bx2-metal-192x768` profile provides mirrored 960 GB SATA M.2 drives as boot storage only.
 * The `bx2d-metal-192x768` profile provides mirrored 960 GB SATA M.2 drives as boot storage and 16 3.2 TB U.2 NVMe SSDs as secondary local storage to support vSAN, or user-managed RAID.

+For more information about file storage, see [About File Storage for VPC](/docs/vpc?topic=vpc-file-storage-vpc-about).

 ## What is required to set up my Bare Metal Servers for VPC?
 {: #faq-bare-metal-3}
 {: faq}